radius-project/radius/docs/contributing/contributing-code/contributing-code-control-plane/troubleshooting-installation.md

 contour-envoy-xnqxh                2/2     Running   0          2d1h
 ucp-fc695d88-drctw                 1/1     Running   0          2d1h
 ```
-All of the pods in the radius-system namespace should be in the Running state if your installation is working correct.
+All of the pods in the radius-system namespace should be in the Running state if your installation is working correctly.
 If you see pods that are not in the running state, then this indicates a failure.

 ### Examine logs